nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
 1. fix that register without profile picture will use no_profile_pic.png as a profile picture ()

-2. fix icon displayment for the text editor ()
+2. fix icon displayment for the text editor ( X )

 3.a. fix lib = make sure data is written the right format - each time i shut my laptop - table are not displayed properly + flask framework error 500 !
 3.b. set library - is set but needed to be properly worknig - check if make any errors or working unproperly - if so fix () :